avaneev/prvhash/README.md

 was noted earlier, for daisy-chaining, the input via `Seed` should be used: in this case PRNG period exponents are summed.

+## The Flawed State of the Hash Function ##

+If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash`, and at the same time all `lcg` values will be equal to -1, any subsequent external entropy input of -1 will result in a stalled state: the hash function will produce the same hash.

 ## Method's Philosophy ##

 Any external entropy (message) that enters this PRNG system acts as a